-Lori is highlighted for having a reputation for "using creative approaches to explain to lay jurors complex evidence.”
+Referred to by her clients in Chambers USA Guide as a “Trial Wizard,” Lori has been lauded for “using creative approaches to explain to lay jurors complex evidence.”
 In addition to her vast trial experience, she has significant Daubert and scientific expertise with a number of her victories captured in published opinions.
 She has worked extensively on and lectured nationally regarding the use of technology in courtroom presentations of complex medical, scientific and other catastrophic injury cases.

 Lori is a high-energy, high-profile leader among trial attorneys, and an effective, passionate mentor.
 In an industry where two thirds of attorneys in civil cases are men, and women represent only a quarter of lead or trial counsel, Lori stands out as a female leader and a champion of developing the next generation of attorneys, particularly diverse attorneys.
 She is widely regarded for her ability to build strong, diverse, trial-ready teams made up of not just lawyers but nurses, in-house graphics/demonstratives designers, technology consultants, paralegals and legal assistants, who are “all hands on deck” up to and through trial.